bussyjd/inmemlrucache/README.md

 ###  /DEL/{id}
-Deletes the key {id} out of the cache and promote the olders entries HTTP 204 on success
+Deletes the key {id} out of the cache and promote the olders entries

+returns HTTP 204 on success
-HTTP 404 if the entry was empty beforehand
+returns HTTP 404 if the entry was empty beforehand

 ### /RESET
 Completely clears the cache in a irreversible manner.

-HTTP 204 on success
+returns HTTP 204 on success

 ### /COUNT
 Returns the number of entries stored in the cache.

-HTTP 200 on success
+returns HTTP 200 on success

 ## How to run